 In addition, there are federal regulations promulgated by the Federal Motor Carrier Safety Administration (FMCSA).
 These regulations governs trucks no matter what state they are in, including New Mexico.
 Under 49 CFR section 392.9, all truck drivers and trucking companies must inspect and secure their cargo before it leaves for a delivery.
 Under 49 CFR section 393.100, a truck driver must stop within the first 50 miles of the trip to inspect and make any adjustments to the cargo to ensure that it is still secured and not slipping out.

 Injured by a Big Rig’s Cargo Falling Off and onto the Road?
 Read This NOW and Call Us

 If an individual is injured in a New Mexico 18 wheeler wreck caused by unsecured cargo, it is likely that one or both of the state laws or federal regulations have been violated.
 This means that a victim could use the violation of the statute or regulation as evidence of negligence, which helps prove a case.

-If you have been seriously injured or a loved one wrongfully killed due to a New Mexico 18 wheeler wreck caused by falling debris, please call our experienced Albuquerque trucking accident lawyer at the Caruso Law Offices, P.C. to learn how we can help you today.
+If you have been seriously injured or a loved one wrongfully killed due to a New Mexico 18 wheeler wreck caused by falling debris, please call our experienced Albuquerque trucking accident lawyer at the NM Truck Accident Attorneys to learn how we can help you today.
 We handle cases throughout New Mexico, including in Lordsburg, Albuquerque, Santa Fe, Roswell, or anywhere else.
-Call the Caruso Law Offices, P.C. by dialing (505) 883-5000 to learn how we can help.
+Call the NM Truck Accident Attorneys by dialing (505) 883-5000 to learn how we can help.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.